Pathiksha/WildSnap/README.md

 # WildSnap
 Welcome to WildSnap!
-WildSnap is an innovative animal identification app that leverages machine learning to recognize and classify various animals from images.
-Whether you're a wildlife enthusiast, a researcher, or just curious about the animal kingdom, WildSnap makes it easy to identify animals with just a snap of your camera.
+WildSnap is an innovative animal/bird identification app that leverages machine learning to recognize and classify various animals from images.
+Whether you're a wildlife enthusiast, a researcher, or just curious about the animal/bird kingdom, WildSnap makes it easy to identify animals/bird with just a snap of your camera.

 ### Features
 * Instant Identification:
-Upload or snap a photo of an animal, and WildSnap will quickly identify the species.
+Upload or snap a photo of an animal or bird, and WildSnap will quickly identify the species.
 * User-Friendly Interface:
 Simple and intuitive design that lets you focus on the fun of discovering wildlife.
 * Multiple Animal Support:
-  Identify a wide range of animals, from common pets to exotic wildlife.
+  Identify a wide range of animals or birds, from common pets to exotic wildlife.
 * Visual Feedback:
-  Get clear and accurate results with visual cues and additional information about the identified animals.
+  Get clear and accurate results with visual cues and additional information about the identified animals and birds.
 * Progress and Status Updates:
   Keep track of your identification history and learn more about different species.